opnsense/docs/source/manual/how-tos/wireguard-client-mullvad.rst

     curl -sSL https://api.mullvad.net/wg/ -d account=123 --data-urlencode pubkey=PUBKEY

-What you receive is what WireGuard calls **Allowed IP** for your local instance, so edit your instance again, remove the value of **Allowed IPs** you used when setting up and change it to the one you got.
+What you receive is what WireGuard calls **Allowed IP** for your local instance.
+Edit your instance again and remove the value of **Tunnel Address** you used when setting it up and change it to the one you got.

 On **Endpoint** tab create a new Endpoint, give it a **Name**, set 0.0.0.0/0 in **Allowed IPs** and set the **DNS** to 193.138.218.74.
 This is the one MulladVPN provides for privacy.